functionguyy/technical_art/C_tutorials/c_variables.md

 ## What happens in your computer when you declare a variable in C?
 When you declare a variable in the C programming language, you essentially introduce the variable to the program.
-This declaration informs the compiler that it should allocate storage space for the variable on the computer's hard drive while running the program.
+This declaration informs the compiler to allocate storage space for the variable on the computer's hard drive while running the program.

 While compiling your program, the compiler generates machine code that directs